The Benefits of Extracurricular Activities

 - Plan class and work schedules in advance to avoid conflicts.

-- Use time efficiently (e.g., use downtime for schoolwork—if your boss has no objection!).
+- Use time efficiently (e.g., use downtime at a job for studying—if your boss has no objection).

 Why do colleges value extracurricular activities?

 One type of activity isn’t superior to all others.
 Colleges look for applicants involved in work, hobbies, sports, and other activities outside of school.
-What’s most important is finding extracurriculars you enjoy—and that help you learn and grow.
+What’s most important is finding extracurriculars you enjoy—and that help you learn and grow and help others in your family, school, or community.

 Visit BigFuture™ for more free, comprehensive college planning resources.